Book an appointment using SetMore

-Mom Versus Dad Who Gets the rights? - Custodial Rights Vs. Non-Custodial Rights in Texas
+Mom Versus Dad Who Gets the Rights? – Custodial Rights Vs. Non-Custodial Rights in Texas

 The determination of the custodial parent, who primarily resides with the child, is a crucial decision made by the court.
-Several factors are considered to ensure the child's well-being.
-The court evaluates the child's relationship with each parent, their parental fitness, the ability to provide a stable environment, and other relevant considerations.
-By carefully examining these factors, the court aims to protect the child's best interests and promote a healthy and nurturing environment.
+Several factors are considered to ensure the child’s well-being.
+The court evaluates the child’s relationship with each parent, their parental fitness, the ability to provide a stable environment, and other relevant considerations.

 Factors Considered in Determining the Custodial Parent